Technically, this time I wasn’t a tour guide.

 Tracy met me for lunch on Friday, and after work we went shopping.
 I FINALLY bought a vacuum and now my apartment is truly clean again!
 It was a perfect night for the roof so we decided to stay at my apartment hanging out on the roof with margaritas all night.
 We talked all night and it was great.

 Saturday we went to Ikea, Tracy had never been to one and I had to change that immediately.
 I bought the lighting I had been wanting for my living room and Tracy installed it for me later that day.
 She’s much handier than I am.
-I made a big lunch and my boyfriend came over to join us and get to know Tracy.
+I made a big lunch and we enjoyed some relaxation time.

 After lunch we relaxed for awhile and then went out to watch the Michigan – Notre Dame game.
 After dinner and football we headed to another bar with my main group of friends, and then to late night pizza.